berndbausch/Devstack-Kubernetes/deploy-apps.md

 	/dev/vda1: UUID="6cd50e51-cfc6-40b9-9ec5-f32fa2e4ff02" TYPE="xfs"
 	/dev/vdb: UUID="028085bf-2dd1-47c0-ab2a-e925a4150c36" TYPE="ext4"

-The volume is known as vdb and mounted to a kubelet directory.
+The volume is known as *vdb* and mounted to a kubelet directory.

 Multi-attach volumes
 --------------------

 By default, Cinder volumes can only be attached to one OpenStack instance.
-Right now, the PVC is attached to worker1 only.
+Right now, the PVC is attached to *worker1*.

 This section explores pods on multiple instances sharing a volume, and what changes are necessary for this to work.
 We will: